*See Below for Community Based Work Study Job Postings*

-The Community-Based Work Study Program allows you to earn work study funds through working at an off-campus non-profit organization for 8-12 hours a week
+The Community-Based Work Study Program allows you to earn work study funds through working at an off-campus non-profit organization for eight to 12 hours a week.

-Students earn $10.25 per hour.
-Most sites are accessible by public transportation and students in the program will receive transportation reimbursement.
+Students earn $10 per hour.
+Most sites are accessible by public transportation and students in the program will receive 100 percent transportation reimbursement.

-In order to be part of the program, you must qualify for Federal Work Study funding and be a Sophomore, Junior or Senior.
+In order to be part of the program, you must qualify for Federal Work Study funding and be a Senior, Junior, Sophomore, or qualifying First Year.

 How to Apply

-If you have questions about the Community Based Work Study program, please contact Lisa Armstrong at firstname.lastname@example.org or ext.
+If you have questions about the Community Based Work Study program, please contact Nina Koch at firstname.lastname@example.org or ext.
 7806.

 Bryn Mawr College’s Community-Based Work Study Program can assist your organization by providing a creative solution to funding for part-time staff.